Solve/Next

 04

-Organisational Selling Kit
+Organizational Selling Kit

-For the leader sponsoring one or more participants on behalf of the organisation.
+For the leader sponsoring one or more participants on behalf of the organization.
 Frames the week as a capability investment, the credential as an asset, and the Think Wrong methodology as infrastructure for the decisions where assumptions are most expensive.

 View →·Download →